aj0strow/mcgill-steam/bin/README.md

 $ brew install R
 ```

-Installing pachages is done in the R console, or in the `init.r` script:
+Installing packages is done in the R console, or in the `init.r` script:

 ```R
 install.packages('e1071')